-- We are at the beginning stages for Process Mining.
+- We are at the beginning stages of Process Mining.
 Currently implementing for the P2P workstream.

 - We are not currently using a process mining platform, but your use case makes sense.
-From what I have understand Celonis is considered to be best-of-breed currently.
+From what I have understood Celonis is considered to be best-of-breed currently.

 - Unfortunately, we don’t have a tool that can help us to identify automation opportunities.

 - We have purchased Celonis but have delayed implementation until after we complete our S/4 HANA upgrade.

 Making the decision to implement Intelligent Automation Solution(s) is straightforward and easy, but navigating the myriad of other related choices and options can be overwhelming.
 Considered “leading edge” only a few years ago, Intelligent Automation has quickly proven itself to be a quick win, with virtually all companies moving to implement.
 When it comes to related solutions to identify which opportunities have the largest and quickest payback, the path forward isn’t as clear.
 While you want to stay leading-edge, how do you avoid the consequences of making a bad guess?
 Fortunately, with many companies having deep experience in this area, Peeriosity member companies can easily learn about and, more importantly, understand the reasons peer companies are making various selections.
 Understanding the paths taken by trusted peers can be invaluable as companies determine their own optimal path to follow.